langenhagen/blog/README.md

+## Friday, 21 February 2020
+I recently read on https://praxis.fortelabs.co/how-to-take-smart-notes something along the following
+lines:

+Collect notes by context, not by topic.
+Put notes in the context in which you will read them.
+E.g., write grocery goods for a certain meal onto the purchase list.

+I agree.

 ## Tuesday, 18 February 2020
 Lately, I researched infrastructure-related tools that are commonly used in open source Python projects, like e.g. `poetry`, `tox` and `editorconfig`, since I see that the Python community tends